Preparing Your Business for Every Stage of a Pandemic

 Many companies are getting creative with alternative delivery methods—using Zoom calls and contactless delivery methods to serve consumers and also give them peace of mind.
 It is crucial to make these new delivery methods explicit in marketing materials and customer communications, so that customers know they can still get the product or service they want without risking their personal health.

-Social distancing is necessary to stop the spread of a disease in the early stages of a pandemic, but it is also incredibly taxing.
+Social distancing is necessary to stop the spread of disease in the early stages of a pandemic, but it is also incredibly taxing.
 Studies have shown that the loneliness caused by social distancing produces a neurological response akin to hunger.
 People are literally “starving” for human interaction.

 As an organization with remote employees, you must recognize this reality.
 The best way is to conduct periodic “wellness checks” on all employees.
 Ideally, these wellness checks should be face-to-face (even if over video chat), but that is obviously not always feasible.